eaton-lab/toytree/validation/penalized_pseudolikelihood/README.md

 statistical assumption; it is not, by itself, an experimental-status warning.
 All common exclusions and model-specific limitations remain explicit.

+## Version 17: paired ToyTree--ape benchmark

+The [V17 design](README-v17.md) provides a publication-oriented comparison of ToyTree with `ape::chronos` on identical simulated trees and calibrations.
+Accuracy fits are globally task-parallel and resumable.
+A separate serial, alternating timing subset avoids treating timings collected under heavy parallel contention as publication-quality speed measurements.
+UCLN is included as a ToyTree-only comparator; correlated objectives are not compared numerically because the implementations intentionally use different penalties.

 ## Version 16: correlated final-rate polish

 The [V16 design](README-v16.md) adds a conservative, bounded final conditional-